 Our experts analyze the pricing trends — one-bedroom, two-bedroom, year-over-year and month-over-month — in San Francisco and surrounding areas and provide comparisons to the entire metro area, nearby cities and some of the most desirable and expensive cities in the United States.
 Take a look at the last 12 months of San Francisco rent prices in the chart below.

-San Francisco rent prices increased over the last month.
-From March to April, the city experienced a 0.21% increase for the price of a one-bedroom apartment.
-The rent price for a San Francisco one-bedroom apartments currently stands at $3,802.0.
+San Francisco rent prices decreased over the last month.
+From July to August, the city experienced a -2.52% decrease for the price of a one-bedroom apartment.
+The rent price for a San Francisco one-bedroom apartments currently stands at $3,636.0.

-Rent prices have increased in San Francisco over the last month.
+Rent prices have decreased in San Francisco over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
 Rent prices in 3 of the San Francisco suburbs increased last month.
-On the other hand, 4 local areas experienced a decrease in the price of a one-bedroom apartment.
+On the other hand, 3 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include:

-Rent increased in Oakland, CA, Walnut Creek, CA, Emeryville, CA .
+Rent increased in Oakland, CA, San Mateo, CA, San Ramon, CA .

-Rent decreased in Berkeley, CA, San Mateo, CA, San Leandro, CA, South San Francisco, CA.
+Rent decreased in Berkeley, CA, Walnut Creek, CA, San Leandro, CA.

-Rent growth in San Francisco over the past year has been on the rise.
+Rent growth in San Francisco over the past year has been declining.
 When compared to major cities nearby, along with some of the most expensive cities in the country, San Francisco rent prices appear to be relatively affordable for local residents.